MicrosoftDocs/visualstudio-docs/docs/ide/how-to-report-a-problem-with-visual-studio.md

 > [!NOTE]
 > For Visual Studio for Mac, see [How to report a problem in Visual Studio for Mac](/visualstudio/mac/report-a-problem).

-You can report a problem from either Visual Studio or its installer by using the Feedback Tool included in them.
-The Feedback Tool enables you to easily include diagnostic information in your feedback and helps Visual Studio teams to diagnose and fix issues much more effectively.
+You can report a problem from either Visual Studio or its installer.
+The built-in Feedback Tool allows you to easily add diagnostic information that helps the Visual Studio teams to diagnose and fix the issues.
 Here are the steps to report a problem.

 1. **In Visual Studio**, select the feedback icon in the upper-right corner and select Report a Problem.
 You can also access the feedback tool  from the menu **Help** > **Send Feedback** > **Report a Problem**.
 ![Report an issue pop-up on Visual Studio Developer Community](media/feedback-button.png) Alternatively, report a problem in **Visual Studio Installer** if you can't install Visual Studio or are unable to access the feedback tool within Visual Studio.
 In the Installer, select the feedback icon in the upper-right corner and select Report a Problem.
 ![Report an issue pop-up on Visual Studio Developer Community](media/installer.png)

-1. This will open your default browser and sign you in using the same account you use to sign in to Visual Studio
+1. Clicking **Report a Problem** will open your default browser and sign you in using the same account you use to sign in to Visual Studio

    ![Sign in to report a problem](../ide/media/feedback-browser-top.png)

-   Not only can you report a problem when you are signed in, but you can also vote and comment on any existing feedback.

 1. Start by entering the descriptive title of your bug report.
 It must be at least 25 characters long.